 I work at the University of Sheffield where I direct the Sheffield Institute for International Development (SIID).

 This website acts as a portal for my various research and teaching interests exploring these issues.
 If you want to peruse my publications or learn more about my colleagues’ or students’ work then please visit the relevant pages on this site.
-I have provided a short bio, and for a PDF of my CV (updated Nov 2015) please click here.
+I have provided a short bio, and for a PDF of my CV (updated Dec 2017) please click here; a two-pager of the same is available here.
 Thanks for visiting, comments and feedback are always welcome.
 I can be contacted at:

 d <dot> brockington <at> sheffield <dot> ac <dot> uk